Submit Article

 • Respondent: Public Prosecutor

-• Charges Taken into Consideration: Three other corruption charges
+• Other Charges: Three other corruption charges were taken into consideration

 • Payment Status: Fine and penalty paid

-• Disposition by High Court: Appeal allowed to the extent of reducing imprisonment from 6 weeks to 4 weeks; penalty of $1,500 maintained
+• Outcome: Imprisonment reduced from 6 weeks to 4 weeks; penalty of $1,500 remains

 Summary

-In Mathew Koottappillil Mathew v Public Prosecutor [2017] SGHC 37, the High Court (Tay Yong Kwang JA) dealt with a narrow sentencing appeal arising from a District Court conviction for corruption under s 6(a) of the Prevention of Corruption Act and a separate conviction for criminal breach of trust under s 406 of the Penal Code.
-The appellant, a 48-year-old at the time of appeal, had received bribes from a person named Hong Meng Choon (“Hong”) in circumstances broadly similar to those involving two other offenders, Mariantony and Ramasamy, whose sentences had been used as sentencing guides by the District Judge.
+In Mathew Koottappillil Mathew v Public Prosecutor ([2017] SGHC 37), the High Court (Tay Yong Kwang JA) dealt with a narrow but practically important sentencing appeal arising from a District Court conviction for corruption under s 6(a) of the Prevention of Corruption Act and for criminal breach of trust under s 406 of the Penal Code.
+The appellant, a 48-year-old offender, had received bribes totalling $1,500 across four corruption charges, with the convicted charge involving $500.
+The District Court imposed a custodial sentence of six weeks’ imprisonment for the corruption offence, together with a $1,500 penalty.

-The principal sentencing dispute concerned whether the District Judge was entitled to consider the sentences of Mariantony and Ramasamy.
-The High Court accepted that, in principle, it was not wrong to do so because the offenders were not co-accused in the strict technical sense, but they were convicted of similar offences and shared factual similarities in the bribe-taking arrangement.
-However, the High Court ultimately modified the appellant’s imprisonment term after the appellant made full compensation to his former employer, Shimizu Corporation, for the loss caused by his corrupt acts—an event that occurred after the District Judge had already delivered sentence.
+The appeal primarily challenged the District Judge’s approach to sentencing, including the use of sentences imposed on other offenders (Mariantony and Ramasamy) as comparators.
+The High Court accepted that those sentences were not irrelevant because the offenders, though not co-accused in the strict technical sense, were convicted of similar offences involving bribes from the same person (Hong) in broadly similar circumstances.
+However, the High Court ultimately modified the imprisonment term downward after the appellant made full compensation for the loss caused to his former employer, Shimizu Corporation, at a very late stage and only after the High Court’s suggestion.

 What Were the Facts of This Case?

-The appellant was convicted by the District Court on 5 September 2016 on two charges.
-First, he was convicted under s 6(a) of the Prevention of Corruption Act for receiving a gratification in connection with his position.
-Second, he was convicted of criminal breach of trust (“CBT”) under s 406 of the Penal Code.
-Although the High Court judgment focuses on the corruption sentencing appeal, it is important that the overall criminal conduct included both corruption and misuse of trust in relation to the appellant’s role as a purchaser.
+The appellant was convicted by the District Court on 5 September 2016 on two principal charges.
+First, he was convicted under s 6(a) of the Prevention of Corruption Act (Cap 241, 1993 Rev Ed) for corruption.
+Second, he was convicted for criminal breach of trust (“CBT”) under s 406 of the Penal Code (Cap 224, 2008 Rev Ed).
+Three other corruption charges were taken into consideration.
+All the relevant events occurred in 2012.

 How Did the Court Analyse the Issues?

-The court observed that if the appellant were truly remorseful, he would have offered to compensate the balance amount of $4,740 (being $6,240 minus $1,500) as soon as he became aware of the actual loss.
-The High Court noted that more than five months had passed and the appellant had not done so.
-At the hearing, the arguments were not framed as a lack of opportunity to compensate; instead, they focused on the insignificance of the loss to a large company and on whether the appellant should bear responsibility for the entire loss or whether Hong should share the burden.
-The court did not accept that framing as a substitute for timely compensation.
+On restitution and compensation, the High Court scrutinised the appellant’s remorse narrative.
+The court noted that if the appellant were truly remorseful, he would have offered compensation for the balance amount of $4,740 as soon as he became aware of the actual loss.
+The court observed that more than five months had passed and that the appellant had not made such compensation.
+At the High Court hearing, the arguments were therefore not about lack of opportunity to compensate, but about the insignificance of the loss and the allocation of responsibility between the appellant and Hong.

+After the first hearing, the appellant agreed to pay the balance amount within a week, and the High Court extended bail and adjourned.
 When the matter returned, the appellant had made full compensation of $4,740 to Shimizu Corporation.
-He also wrote a handwritten letter to the project manager stating that he was “very remorseful” of the incident.
-The High Court, however, assessed the letter as having limited value.
-The court described the gesture as purposeful and made in the hope of obtaining a lighter sentence, rather than as evidence of genuine remorse.
-The court characterised the compensation as being made “at the very last minute” and only after the court’s suggestion.
+He also wrote a handwritten letter to the project manager stating that he was “very remorseful” of the incident during his tenure as a purchaser.
+The High Court, however, assessed the letter critically.
+It characterised the gesture as not demonstrating genuine remorse but rather as a purposeful move made in the hope of getting a lighter sentence.
+The court therefore assigned “limited value” to the letter as a mitigating factor.

 What Was the Outcome?

-The High Court allowed the appeal against sentence to the extent of reducing the imprisonment term.
+The High Court allowed the appeal against sentence to the extent stated.
 The original sentence of six weeks’ imprisonment for the corruption charge was reduced to four weeks’ imprisonment.
-The penalty of $1,500 imposed by the District Court was maintained.
+The penalty of $1,500 remained unchanged.

 Why Does This Case Matter?